 ESCAPE FROM SOBIBOR

-For more stories like this check out Mark’s new book Holocaust Heroes
+For more dramatic stories like this check out Mark’s book Holocaust Heroes

 ‘We knew our fate.
 We knew that we were in an extermination camp and death was our destiny.
 We knew that even a sudden end to the war might spare the inmates of the ‘normal’ concentration camps, but never us.
 Only desperate actions could shorten our suffering and maybe afford us a chance of escape.
 And the will to resist had grown and ripened.’